How To Make Money Fast As A Kid: 25+ Proven Strategies (+ tips)

 You’ll definitely need the permission of your parents to try this next money-making idea for kids.
 If your parents have a spare device (or if you’ve got your own), taking online surveys can be a great way to make money.

-Sites like Swagbucks or Survey Junkie will pay you to answer questions on your mobile device or at a computer.
+Sites like Swagbucks or Survey Junkie will pay you to answer questions on your mobile device or on a computer.
 The payouts are small, but they can add up over time.
 If you’re a teenager, you can also review these ways to make money online as a teen.

 Take stock photos with your phone